Diabetes: Lifestyle

 People with diabetes can benefit from education about the disease and treatment, dietary changes, and exercise, with the goal of keeping both short-term and long-term blood glucose levels within acceptable bounds.
 In addition, given the associated higher risks of cardiovascular disease, lifestyle modifications are recommended to control blood pressure.

 Weight loss can prevent progression from prediabetes to diabetes type 2, decrease the risk of cardiovascular disease, or result in a partial remission in people with diabetes.
 No single dietary pattern is best for all people with diabetes.
 Healthy dietary patterns, such as the Mediterranean diet, low-carbohydrate diet, or DASH diet, are often recommended, although evidence does not support one over the others.
 According to the ADA, "reducing overall carbohydrate intake for individuals with diabetes has demonstrated the most evidence for improving glycemia", and for individuals with type 2 diabetes who cannot meet the glycemic targets or where reducing anti-glycemic medications is a priority, low or very-low carbohydrate diets are a viable approach.
 For overweight people with type 2 diabetes, any diet that achieves weight loss is effective.

+A 2020 Cochrane systematic review compared several non-nutritive sweeteners to sugar, placebo and a nutritive low-calorie sweetener (tagatose), but the results were unclear for effects on HbA1C, body weight and adverse events.
+The studies included were mainly of very low-certainty and did not report on health-related quality of life, diabetes complications, all-cause mortality or socioeconomic effects.

+In children

+While type 1 diabetes is more prevalent in pediatric diabetes, type 2 diabetes has increasing prevalence, accounting for some 33% of new diagnoses.
+Risk factors for type 2 diabetes include ethnicity, family history, sedentary lifestyle, unhealthy diet, a mother with gestational diabetes, female gender, and obesity.
+Children with type 2 diabetes have increased risk of developing complications, which include insulin resistance, hyperglycemia, polyuria, ketosis, and dehydration.
+Early recognition, screening, treatment, and education of diabetic children are needed to prevent long-term disease complications.

+Screening for type 2 diabetes typically starts at 10 years old for obese children and those who have at least two risk factors.
+Diagnostic criteria include plasma blood glucose of more than 200 mg per deciliter (dl) or a fasting blood glucose above 126 mg per dl in children with overt symptoms.
+Differentiating type 1 from type 2 diabetes may include assessment of fasting blood insulin or C-peptide, or determination of autoantibodies for type 1 diabetes.

+Treatment and management

+Adoption of healthy lifestyle practices and metformin medication are recommended as initial treatments.
+Lifestyle changes include daily exercise for at least 60 minutes, reduced screen time, and dietary education.

+Metformin at 500 mg per day is used upon diagnosis.
+Insulin is used for children with a blood glucose of more than 250 mg per dl and a HbA1C greater than 8.5%.